These reader-favorite companies have sleek vessels that ply the world’s most picturesque waterways, from Europe to Asia and beyond.

 Uniworld’s Boutique River Cruise Collection’s Joie de Vivre reflects France in all those ways — and more.
 It’s one of the many reasons T+L readers love this river cruise line, which took the No. 1 spot this year.
 Uniworld emphasizes the destination in the décor and programming of its 18 unique vessels.
 “The Joie de Vivre really carries the flavor of France with its fine artwork, décor, and alternative bistro dining,” said one fan.
 “The greatest part was arriving back in Paris our last night to watch the lights of the Eiffel Tower come alive.
 It was truly magical.”

 Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe—to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
-Readers rated individual cruise ships on their cabins and facilities, food, service, itineraries and destinations, excursions and activities, and value.
+Readers rated individual cruise ships on their cabins/facilities, food, service, itineraries/destinations, excursions/activities, and value.
 Those assessments were combined to generate results for the cruise lines in five categories, including river cruising.

 Not far behind at No. 2 was Viking Cruises, which has an astounding 64 ships in its fleet worldwide.
 One fan who sailed the Danube with Viking last year loved the experience enough to quickly book a two-week cruise to Russia for 2018.
 Said that traveler, “I have friends who have sailed as many as ten times with Viking, and they all say it is the absolute best!”